Henry B. Banning

-Henry Blackstone Banning (November 10, 1836 - December 10, 1881) was a lawyer and three-term U.S. Representative from Ohio, as well as an infantry officer in the Union Army during the American Civil War.
+Henry Blackstone Banning (November 10, 1836 - December 10, 1881) was an American lawyer and three-term U.S. representative from Ohio, as well as an infantry officer in the Union Army during the American Civil War.

 Early life and career

 Born in Bannings Mills, Ohio, Banning attended the Clinton district school, Mount Vernon Academy, and Kenyon College, Gambier, Ohio, where he stayed a short time before returning to Mount Vernon to study law in the office of Hosmer, Curtis & Devin.
 He was admitted to the bar in 1857 and commenced practice in Mount Vernon, Ohio.